semaphoreci/docs/docs/docs/using-semaphore/deployment-targets.md

  <div>
 Branches and tags can be matched in two ways:
 - **Exact match**: strings must match exactly
-- **Regex match**: strings are matched using against Perl-compatible regular expressions.
+- **Regex match**: strings are matched using Perl-compatible regular expressions.
 See the [Erlang re module documentation](https://www.erlang.org/doc/man/re.html) to see more details on the syntax
  </div>
 </details>